awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-instance-wizard.md

 + **IOPS**: If you have selected a Provisioned IOPS SSD volume type, then you can enter the number of I/O operations per second \(IOPS\) that the volume can support\.
 + **Delete on termination**: For Amazon EBS volumes, choose **Yes** to delete the volume when the instance is terminated, or choose **No** to keep the volume\.
 For more information, see [Preserve Amazon EBS volumes on instance termination](terminating-instances.md#preserving-volumes-on-termination)\.
 + **Encrypted**: If the instance type supports EBS encryption, you can choose **Yes** to enable encryption for the volume\.
 If you have enabled encryption by default in this Region, encryption is enabled for you\.
 For more information, see [Amazon EBS encryption](EBSEncryption.md)\.
-+ **Key**: If you selected **Yes** for **Encrypted**, then you must select a customer managed key to use to encrypt the volume\.
++ **KMS key**: If you selected **Yes** for **Encrypted**, then you must select a customer managed key to use to encrypt the volume\.
 If you have enabled encryption by default in this Region, the default customer managed key is selected for you\.
 You can select a different key or specify the ARN of any customer managed key that you created\.

 ### Advanced details<a name="liw-advanced-details"></a>